 In 1919, shortly after Einstein’s theory of General Relativity predicted a very small effect, teams of scientists attempted to measure this effect during an eclipse seen in Africa and Brazil.
 The results made front-page headlines and catapulted Einstein to world-wide fame.
 The experiment is very difficult, and even after additional attempts as recently as 1973, the eclipse results have never been better than about 6%.
-With modern technology (an NP101is telescope provided by Tele Vue, a Microline ML8051CCD camera provided by Finger Lakes, and a tripod provided by Software Bisque), this historic experiment can be repeated without an army of workers moving 6 tons of equipment to another continent.
-With astrometric advice from the US Naval Observatory and careful preparation, I will be setting up in Wyoming to perform this experiment, the most difficult challenge of my career.
-I expect to complete the experiment with a precision of 2%.
+With modern technology (an NP101is telescope provided by Tele Vue, a Microline ML8051CCD camera provided by Finger Lakes, and a tripod provided by Software Bisque), this historic experiment was repeated without an army of workers moving 6 tons of equipment to another continent.
+With astrometric advice from the US Naval Observatory and careful preparation, I set up in Wyoming to perform this experiment, the most difficult challenge of my career.
+I completed the experiment with a precision of 3%.

 Stellar Products was the first company to manufacture standard adaptive optics systems to both amateur and professional astronomers.
 The AO-2 adaptive optics system provided image stabilization for planetary photography.
 The AO-5 adaptive optics system will provide correction of defocus and astigmatism as well as image stabilization.
 Either of these systems allows the astronomer to improve his images to the limit of his telescope.